seatosky-chris/Datto-RMM-to-ITG-Integration/README.md

 # Datto RMM to ITG Monitors Integration

 This is a separate set of components/scripts that will update and add ITG documentation for Monitors found in RMM.
-This integration allows you to keep track of a monitor's location, when when it is moved from 1 device to another.
+This integration allows you to keep track of a monitor's location, when it is moved from 1 device to another.
+This only supports Windows devices.
 It consists of 2 parts:
-* An RMM that queries all Windows devices for attached monitors and their info, and then updates a UDF with this info.
+* An RMM component that queries all Windows devices for attached monitors and their info, and then updates a UDF with this info.
 * A PowerShell script that daily queries the RMM UDF, parses the monitor information for each device, and updates ITG.

 ### How it works